ardasener/DPSL/readme.md

 - ORDER_METHOD: method used to order (and rank) the nodes, see the relevant section for more info (string) (default: degree_eigen_cent)
 - USE_64_BIT: activates experimental support for 64-bit integer vertex IDs (allowing larger graphs to be processed) (true or false) (default: false)
 - MODE: Build mode determines whether debug flags and optimizations should be compiled (Release or Debug) (default: Release)
+- CXX_COMPILER: the compiler used for PSL (path) (default: g++)
-- CXX_COMPILER: the compiler used can be changed here but it should always be an openmpi compiler (path) (default: mpic++)
+- MPICXX_COMPILER: the compiler used for DPSL and GPSL must be an openmpi compiler (path) (default: mpic++)
+- CUDA_COMPILER: the CUDA compiler used for GPSL (path) (default: nvcc)
+- SCHEDULE: OpenMP scheduling to be used, set to runtime to use the environment variable OMP_SCHEDULE (default: dynamic,256)

 ### Examples